China's Jilin province in 'last ditch' COVID battle-party official - NewsBreak

 Jilin registered 1,456 new domestically transmitted COVID-19 infections with confirmed symptoms on March 15, while new cases totalled 1,860 nationwide, National Health Commission (NHC) data showed.

-Though Jilin's infections had halved compared to a day earlier, it was still over 1,000 for a fourth consecutive day, and Jing described the efforts to stamp out China's worst outbreak in two years as having entered "a critical stage of the last-ditch battle".
+Though Jilin’s infections had halved compared to a day earlier, China’s daily number of new local symptomatic cases was still over 1,000 for a fourth consecutive day, and Jing described the efforts to stamp out China’s worst regional outbreak in two years as having entered “a critical stage of the last-ditch battle”.

 The provincial health authority said last week that the virus that caused the current outbreak arrived from overseas, without specifying how exactly it had entered the province.

-Russia's far east suffered a recent spike in COVID-19 cases, with new daily infections in Vladivistok, around 160 km (100 miles) from the Jilin border, peaking in mid-February at over 1,500.
+Russia’s far east suffered a recent spike in COVID-19 cases, with new daily infections in Vladivostok, around 160 km (100 miles) from the Jilin border, peaking in mid-February at over 1,500.

-The city of Changchun, Jilin's provincial capital, which since last week has restricted each household to sending out one person to buy necessities every two days, urged residents on Wednesday to reduce going out and choose online shopping whenever possible.
+The city of Changchun, Jilin’s provincial capital, which since last week has restricted each household to sending out one person to buy necessities every two days, urged residents on Wednesday to avoid going out and shop online whenever possible.

+Volkswagen Group China said on Wednesday it would as a precautionary measure pause production for another day in Changchun, prolonging a production halt starting Monday.

 TIGHT MEASURES

-NHC spokesperson Mi Feng told a regular briefing on Tuesday that the current outbreak had already spread to 28 regions, adding that the situation was "severe and complicated".
+NHC spokesperson Mi Feng told a regular briefing on Tuesday that the current outbreak had already spread to 28 regions, describing the situation as “severe and complicated”.

 Even regions with relatively few new infections have turned the screws.
-Shanghai, which saw five new local symptomatic transmissions and nearly 200 domestically transmitted asymptomatic carriers on Tuesday, was mass-testing residents of apartment blocks throughout the city.
+Shanghai, which reported five new local symptomatic transmissions and nearly 200 domestically transmitted asymptomatic carriers on Tuesday, said on Wednesday it has identified some key areas and would finish testing all people in those areas twice between Wednesday and Thursday.

-Tesla (TSLA.O) is suspending production at its Shanghai factory on Wednesday and Thursday, according to a notice sent internally and to suppliers, while the notice did not give a reason for the stoppage. read more
+Tesla is suspending production at its Shanghai factory on Wednesday and Thursday, according to a notice sent internally and to suppliers, while the notice did not give a reason for the stoppage.

+Volkswagen Group China said it would resume production in Shanghai on Thursday after a 48 hour suspension.

-Apple Inc (AAPL.O) supplier Foxconn said on Wednesday that it was able to restart some production and operations in the southern city of Shenzhen, which also experienced an increase in local infections this month, on condition that its employees live and work in a bubble arrangement. read more
+Apple Inc supplier Foxconn said on Wednesday it was able to restart some production and operations in the southern city of Shenzhen, which also saw a rise in local infections this month, on condition that its employees live and work in a bubble arrangement.

 State media have staunchly defended China’s “dynamic clearance” COVID-19 controls, with the Communist Party-owned tabloid the Global Times saying in an editorial that China’s achievements “may go down the drain” if controls are relaxed.